 From plug-in hybrids to all-electric vehicles, Mercedes-Benz offers a growing portfolio of alternative drivetrains, and with new technology comes new questions.
 Here are answers to the most common.

 There is.
-For more details, see your certified tax professional or read about the Plug-In Electric Drive Vehicle Credit from the Internal Revenue Service.
+For more details, see your certified tax professional or read about the new credits available under the Inflation Reduction Act, passed in 2022.

 Many states offer their own incentives, including rebates and other non-monetary incentives like unlimited access to the HOV lane, which saves you time in traffic.
 To see your state's incentives, visit www.afdc.energy.gov/laws/state.

 Yes, but it's much cheaper.
-Electricity in the United States is typically around 12 cents per kWh.
+Electricity in the United States purchased for your home through your utility is typically around 12 cents per kWh.
 If you drive 15,000 miles a year, that's about $540.
 A year of gas, on the other hand, can cost around $1,400.
 On top of that, the price of gasoline can fluctuate wildly, whereas the price of electricity is relatively stable.
 To see the average price of electricity in your state, visit the website for the Energy Information Administration.
+All new Mercedes-Benz EV customers also get 2 years of free, unlimited 30-minute charging sessions through Electrify America.
+This enables cross-country travel essentially for free.

 Regenerative braking adds to your charge as you drive.
 When the vehicle is coasting and the driver touches the brake pedal, the electric motor acts as a generator, slowing the car and pumping electric power back into the battery.
 Essentially, the momentum of the car is converted into extra power, extending your range as you go.